Therapy Dogs in School

 Ali and her therapy dogs, Pippa, Stella and Elsa have been coming into Northwood Community Primary School for the last 2 years and are very much part of our school community.
 Ali and her dogs have taken part in whole school assemblies, worked in classes and worked 1-1 with many children.
 The dogs are so well trained and obedient and Ali is a highly skilled therapist who knows the needs of all of the children she works with.
 The impact has been incredible and the children and staff look forward to them coming in twice a week.

-— Sarah Murphy Headteacher Northwood Community Primary School
+— Sarah Murphy, Headteacher, Northwood Community Primary School, Kirkby

 Purple inverted comma